 If either Construction Line or an Approved List is not being used then all tendering requirements must be advertised to ensure that the process is competitive and secures good value for money.
-There are two-three main methods of tendering through advertisement:-
+There are three main methods of tendering through advertisement:-

 - Open Competitive Tendering This is a one-stage process, where all interested providers responding to an advertisement may submit a tender.
 The advertisement will state where interested parties may obtain tender documents and the last date that tenders must be received.
 Whilst this method ensures absolute fairness, because no firm is excluded from the process, there is a significant risk that the number of responses received will be either insufficient or excessive.
 It may also be difficult to accommodate an adequate financial and technical appraisal within the time constraints of the tendering process.
 The open procedure is included at Appendix 2. - Restricted Tendering (or selective tendering) -This is a two-stage process in which potential contractors expressing an interest in bidding for a specific contract are evaluated first.
 A shortlist is then drawn up from the evaluation exercise for the sole purpose of inviting bids, which must be approved by the executive.
 The public notice must set out details of the proposed contract and how potential contractors can obtain the necessary documentation to be able to express an interest in being shortlisted.
 This restricted process should only be used when the value is over the EU threshold.
-An outline of the restricted procedure is included at Appendix 42. - Competitive Tendering A selection is made of those who respond to the advertisement and the contracting authority enters into dialogue with potential bidders, to develop one or more suitable solutions for its requirements and on which chosen bidders will be invited to tender subsequently the contracting authority may open negotiations with the tenderers to seek improved offers.
+An outline of the restricted procedure is included at Appendix 2. - Competitive Tendering A selection is made of those who respond to the advertisement and the contracting authority enters into dialogue with potential bidders, to develop one or more suitable solutions for its requirements and on which chosen bidders will be invited to tender subsequently the contracting authority may open negotiations with the tenderers to seek improved offers.
 The executive must approve the outcome of this procedure.
 An outline of the competitive procedure is included at Appendix 2.

 The 'award' stage considers the merits of the eligible tenders and which is the most economically advantageous.
 When evaluating tenders at 'award' stage the criteria used must be linked to the subject matter of the contract.
-'Selection' criteria, such as a suppliers capability and past experience, must not be used at the 'award' stage, however, where a tenderer makes reference to their experience included in the ITT to support an answer this may be legitimate.